 Visual and performance art—the beauty of this theatre, of the faces around us, and of the joys and the sorrows of life presented on stage—alike encourages us to connect, to find common ground.

 The Asian Heritage Society of New Brunswick congratulates the multicultural and ethno-cultural organizations providing opportunities for dialogue, plus first-rate services to newcomers.
 As a result of their dedication, many, many more of our immigrant families will be participating fully in the province’s economic and social life.

-From the arrival of the first Asian immigrants to Canada in the mid 19th century, Asian Canadians have provided significant contributions to the growth and prosperity of our nation.
-Since the official declaration of May as Asian Heritage Month by the Government of Canada in 2002, the Asian Heritage Society of New Brunswick has been working to promote public awareness of the many social, cultural, political, and economic contributions of Asian Canadians.
+Upon the arrival of the first Asian Immigrants into Canada, Asian Canadians have made significant contributions to the growth and prosperity of our nation.
+Since the official declaration of May as Asian Heritage Month by the Government of Canada 2002, Asian Heritage Society of NB (AHSNB) has been working to increase public awareness and celebration of these social, cultural, political and economic contributions.